FrontendMasters/front-end-handbook-2017/what-is-a-FD.md

 * [NW.js](https://github.com/nwjs/nw.js) (typically used for desktop apps)
 * [Electron](http://electron.atom.io/) (typically used for desktop apps)

+##### Native from Web Tech

 Eventually, what is learned from web browser development can be used by front-end developers to craft code for environments that are not fueled by a browser engine.
-As of late, development environments are being dreamed up that use web technologies (e.g., CSS and JavaScript), without web engines, to create truly native applications.
+As of late, development environments are being dreamed up that use web technologies (e.g., CSS and JavaScript), without web engines, to create native applications.

 Some examples of these environments are: